aliyaliyuan/searchFASTA/README.md

-This is a search tool for specific protein sequences in FASTA files that utilizes the Knuth–Morris–Pratt (KMP) algorithm
+This is a search tool for specific protein sequences in FASTA files that utilizes the Knuth–Morris–Pratt (KMP) algorithm.
+Disclaimer: This tool is just to explore the time-space complexity used by the KMP algorithm.